 If you are unable to meet educational costs on your own, financial assistance is available to those who qualify.
-The A-Technical College Financial Aid Department can explain several tuition financing options, including federal and state grants and loans.
+The American College of Healthcare and Technology Financial Aid Department can explain several tuition financing options, including federal and state grants and loans.

 Our team will help you from start to finish with understanding your financial aid options.